 Choose the product options first

-There are several secrets that had to be unlocked to make this burger a satisfying hack of the signature sandwich from the rapidly expanding New York chain.
+Several puzzles had to be solved to make this burger a satisfying hack of the signature sandwich from the rapidly expanding New York chain.
 First, our burger must include a spot-on facsimile of the secret ShackSauce.
-I got a sample of the sauce from one of our Vegas Shake Shacks and determined the seven common ingredients, including pickle juice, that come together for a great clone.
+I got a sample of the sauce from one of our Vegas Shake Shacks and determined the seven common ingredients, including pickle juice, to combine for a great clone.

 And third, you'll need some soft buttered-and-toasted potato buns to hold it all together.
 Shake Shack uses Martin's rolls which are not cut all the way through, allowing the buns to be hinged open for loading.
 If you can’t find Martin’s, any soft potato rolls will do.

-Follow the easy steps below and soon you’ll be biting into a perfect re-creation of the famous cheeseburger that helped this chain grow from a single food cart in New York City to over 70 stores in just 15 years.
+Use these secrets and follow the easy steps below and soon you’ll be biting into a perfect re-creation of the famous cheeseburger that helped this chain grow from a single food cart in New York City to over 162 stores.